 Why PYP is Women Owned and Why it Matters

 The number of women owned businesses has been steadily rising throughout the years.
 However, a majority of businesses are still mostly owned and/or operated by men.
 When it comes to publishing houses, a majority are operated by women but are still owned by men.
-A lack of diversity in the workplace has led to centering certain people’s stories over those of marginalized communities.
-Publish Your Purpose Press (PYP) is proud to be women owned and operated by a diverse team that is committed to telling the stories of marginalized communities and uplifting their voices.
+A lack of diversity in the workplace has led to centering certain people’s stories over those of underrepresented communities.
+Publish Your Purpose Press (PYP) is proud to be women owned and operated by a diverse team that is committed to telling the stories of underrepresented communities and uplifting their voices.

 Number of Women Owned Businesses